jiedo/brc20-proposals/bp01-module/proposal.md

 * The user's own brc-20 balance in the module will be withdrawn to the target address.

 * The content of inscription must include the module's ID.
 Withdrawals are only valid if the module exists and is a white module.

+* From the perspective of the brc20 core, there is no need to deal with special processing when inscribing withdrawal inscriptions, only the balance withdrawal needs to be processed when sending.
+Like the transfer inscription, when the withdrawal inscription is sent directly to the miner, it will be successfully withdrawn to the sender himself.

 ```
 {